 The display feels good, but you can observe some ghosting in extremely dark regions, but that is okay, considering that it is an ultrawide monitor.
 The monitor feels very slim in profile, looking at the size.
 The edge-lit backlit display makes it lightweight.

 With a 38 inch screen size, the LG 38WN5C-W is the latest addition to our list of the best ultrawide monitors for Macbook Pro.
-The ultrawide screen gives you much more space to work on the horizontal axis when compared to a 16:9 ration screen.
+The ultrawide screen gives you much more space to work on the horizontal axis when compared to a 16:9 ratio screen.
 In addition, the screen is curved, meaning that it will face you.
 This is rightfully a benefit because it is proven to increase efficiency.

-On top, it is hands down the best display when it comes to multi-tasking, editing, managing photos and videos, or even browsing the web in general.
+On top, it is hands down the best display when it comes to multi-tasking, editing, managing photos, and videos, or even browsing the web in general.
 What makes it an excellent pick for graphic designers is the fact that it has full sRGB coverage and excellent Adobe RGB coverage.

 The monitor feels extremely responsive, thanks to the whopping 144Hz refresh rate and the significantly low input lag.
 The monitor is powered by a backlight that is flicker-free, and easy on the eyes.
 There is also a blue light filter on this monitor to help reduce eye strain.